vosschr/DataTaker/README.md

 This is our app for the Fortgeschrittenen Praktikum.

+DataTaker is designed to simplify for taking data and the creation of (currently flat) databases.

 ## Collaborators

+- Christian Voß
 - Parviz Moskalenko
 - Nguyen Ngoc Le Luong

+## Features

+- Easily create flat databases
+- Input data of currently up to five data types:
+- Text
+- Numbers
+- Booleans
+- Pictures (by taking pictures or selecting from files)
+- Enums (fully definable in-app)
+- Save tables and continue taking data at any time
+- Preview tables with image links
+- Share .csv-files
+- Compress .csv-files and images into .zip-files and share them
+- Intuitive user interface
+- Dark mode
+- apk download for android
-- Christian Voß
+- iOS compatibility

-# Developer Guide
+## Developer Guide

-## Setting Up the Development Environment
+### Setting Up the Development Environment

 0. **Install Node.js**
    - Download and install Node.js from [nodejs.org](https://nodejs.org).